-Disaster Relief Eligibility Certification (DRF-203)
+Disaster Relief Eligibility Certification (DRF-203/203 DV)

-Applicable Grant Type(s): Housing Assistance & Services, Home Repair Due Date: Completed at first instance of assistance Required: Yes - Completed by each adult in household individual lived within of a county of Missouri listed in the declared disaster area, was impacted by the disaster, and that the income reported was accurate.
+Due Date: Completed at first instance of assistance

+Required: Yes - Completed by the Head of Household for all household income.

+Description: The Disaster Relief Eligibility Certification is used to certify that the individual lived within of a county of Missouri listed in the declared disaster area, was impacted by the disaster, and that the income reported was accurate.